 As part of a Service Level Agreement, the Council's Property Services Section carry out an annual risk assessment to determine what servicing and maintenance is required to the heating plant.
-Copies of service records are held in by the Site Development Officer.
+Copies of service records are held in school.

 Boiler Plant and Electrical Intake Rooms must not be used as storage areas and are out of bounds to pupils and staff.
 These areas are identified by safety signage and kept locked at all times.